Student Handbook: Publicity and Posting

 - Posting IS permitted at:

-- McShane Campus Center: material approved and stamped by the Office for Student Involvement;
+- Rev. Joseph M. McShane, S.J.
+Campus Center: materials for posting are approved and stamped by the Office for Student Involvement according to policies for the Campus Center;

 - Bulletin boards in office/department space maintained by administrative units in academic buildings at Rose Hill and Lincoln Center: material approved and stamped by the Office for Student Involvement and material relevant to the departments managing these spaces;